Garcia de Orta: Work

 Garcia de Orta's busy practice evidently prevented him from travelling much beyond the west coast of India, but in the busy market and trading hub of Goa he met spice merchants, traders and physicians from many parts of southern Asia and the Indian Ocean coasts.
 He was confident in Portuguese, Spanish, Hebrew, Latin, Greek and Arabic (he did not know Sanskrit); his work shows that he gathered considerable knowledge from traditional medicine practitioners from several regions of India.
 Correspondents and agents sent him seeds and plants; he also traded in spices, drugs and precious stones.
 He evidently kept a laboratory and botanical garden.
 De Orta was influenced by Yunnani medicine as well as Ayurveda, although quoting Galen, al-Rhazi and Ibn-Sina more often.
 He tended to use European approaches in medicine and only when they failed did he make use of local methods.

 His remarkable knowledge of Eastern spices and drugs is revealed in his only known work, Colóquios dos simples e drogas he cousas medicinais da Índia ("Conversations on the simples, drugs and medicinal substances of India"), the first edition of which was published at Goa in 1563.
 This book deals with a series of substances, many of them unknown or the subject of confusion and misinformation in Europe at this period.
 For instance, prior to his publication, tamarind was thought to come from a palm tree.
 He also noted many details on plants and their propagation.
 He was the first European to describe the symptoms of several Asiatic tropical diseases, notably cholera; he performed an autopsy on a cholera victim, the first recorded autopsy in India.
-Garcia de Orta reveals in his writings an unusual independence in face of the usually revered texts of ancient authorities, Greek, Latin and Arabic.
+Garcia de Orta reveals in his writings an unusual independence in the face of the usually revered texts of ancient authorities, Greek, Latin and Arabic.
 The Coloquios has 59 chapters and it was written in the style of a dialogue between da Orta and a traditional doctor, Ruano.
 Using a dialogue form was a common literary practice when dealing with the tensions between established and new forms of knowledge.
 Orta's work questions assumptions made in the past with alternative hypotheses to the ideas from Ibn-Sina and Averroes.
 His scientific method has been suggested to be a combination of empiricism and hypothesism.

 Da Orta critiqued the work of Leonhart Fuchs.
 Through his character he commented that Fuchs "...knew little of physic, and still less of things to save his soul, being a heretic condemned for Lutheranism.
 His books were put in the condemned catalogue" and "though medicine is not the science of the Christian religion, still I abhor the author".